phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Lettters only please - A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.

 A to Z - A script that replaces all characters A and c from input to Z and e respectively.

+Without C, you would live in hiago - A script that removes all letters c and C from input